peakpowerenergy/interview-questions/devops/helm-deployment/README.md

 ## Background

 We want to setup a system in which we can deploy copies of our application stack for each of our customers, so that they can have their own isolated deployments.
-As part of this effort, you will be creating a Helm chart for the working-title app.
+As part of this effort, you will be creating a Helm chart for the widget-api app.

 ## Prerequisites